-Understanding labor costs involves recognizing skill and experience variations.
-In 2025, entry-level positions like stucco laborers or apprentices in San Jose earn between $20 and $25 per hour.
+Labor costs vary by skill and experience.
+In 2025, entry-level positions like stucco laborers in San Jose earn between $20 and $25 per hour.
 Skilled applicators or foremen earn from $30 to $40 per hour, while experienced professionals and project managers command $45 to $60 per hour.

 The booming construction industry in San Jose influences labor costs, driven by high living costs compared to nearby areas.
-For instance, labor costs in nearby Santa Clara may be slightly lower, up to 10% less.
-However, San Jose’s proximity to Silicon Valley and a robust housing market keep demand—and prices—high.
+For instance, labor costs in Santa Clara may be up to 10% lower.
+However, San Jose's proximity to Silicon Valley and a robust housing market keep demand—and prices—high.

 Break down your crew costs per role: foreman, skilled laborers, and helpers.
 Consider how travel, setup, and cleanup add to overall expenses.
 Understanding these elements helps in precise cost estimations and project profitability.